 Aliexpress has tons of suppliers offering this type of product.
 We recommend using Oberlo to find different dropship suppliers whose products you can sync to your Shopify store.
 The eBay marketplace is also a great resource with its dozens of sellers in this dropshipping niche.

 If you’re about to launch a new home appliances store, don’t be shy of considering this as your go-to trending item to sell.

 6. Wireless Charger

-Wireless chargers made waves in early 2015 but there is still a hype that you can capitalize on to make sales online in 2019.
+Wireless chargers made waves in early 2015 but there is still a hype that you can capitalize on to make sales online.

 One way to beat your competitors to the punch is to source wireless chargers of a higher quality.

 As most internet entrepreneurs are selling Chinese wholesaler products, quality is a big concern for the buyer.High-quality wireless chargers will enable users to charge their devices within minutes.
 Plus, they don’t look ugly.